LunarEclipse363/BT4BR_2025/README.md

 | apropos \<QUERY\>             |                | shows all shell commands containing QUERY in their description |
 | whatis \<CMD\>                |                | shows a summary of what a command does                         |

+If you would like a TUI git interface, see [lazygit](https://github.com/jesseduffield/lazygit).

 ### Initializing a repository
 | Command                       | Flag           | Action                                                   |
 |-------------------------------|----------------|----------------------------------------------------------|